lbwanghr/PowerEventWizard/README.md

 # Scheduled Startup Wizard
 Welcome to the support page for Scheduled Startup Wizard.
+There is a demo [video]() to introduce the usage of this app.
 You can ask questions in Issues tab or email me directly at lbwanghr@icloud.com.

 ## Introduction
 Scheduled Startup was once a useful feature provided by MacOS Monterey and earlier systems.
 However, after upgrading to the latest system, this setting page can no longer be found.